 Devometrics – measuring decentralisation

 The LDRC has commissioned researchers from the University of Kent to develop a metric for assessing how far power is decentralised across different scales, geographies and policy areas.
 Paolo Dardanelli and Kieran Wright have assessed existing metrics, which tend to gloss over the range and complexity within local government systems.
 They built an alternative model to address this gap and tested it through interviews and a workshop with LGIU member councils in England.
-The final paper will be published in the summer and in the future the LDRC will look at applying the model in other territories and jurisdictions.
-Read the interim paper.
+The final paper, which you can read here, proposes a new framework that attempts to capture the reality of local government autonomy.

 PhD – Implementing the National Plan for the Islands